 The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
 601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
-The Coast Guard received no comments from the Small Business Administration on this rule.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule would affect the following entities, some of which may be small entities: The owners or operators of commercial tug and barge companies, recreational and commercial fishing vessels intending to transit the specified portion of Atlantic Intracoastal Waterway from 8 a.m.
-September 12, 2012 through 8 p.m.
-December 12, 2012.

-This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons.
-Although the safety zone will apply to this section of the Atlantic Intracoastal Waterway, vessel traffic will be able to request passage by providing a one hour advanced notification.
-Before the effective period, the Coast Guard will issue maritime advisories widely available to the users of the waterway.
+This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit the specified portion of Cape Fear River from 8 p.m. to 11 p.m. on August 28, 2012.
+This rule will not have a significant economic impact on a substantial number of small entities for the following reasons: (1) This rule will be enforced for only three hours on August 28, 2012; (2) Vessel traffic will be able to navigate safely around the safety zone without significant impact to their transit plans; and (3) Before the effective period begins, we will issue maritime advisories.